inuoshios/tikeetitest/README.md

 ## Features
 - Rate Limiting: A rate limiter was setup to prevent abuse of the booking endpoint.
 A (guest) can make 100 request in a 10 minutes duration.
 - Dockerization: You can run your application via Docker.
+See [here](#using-docker) for installation and usage.
+- Tickets expiration after 15 minutes if no payment is made.
+The `node-cron` module was used to achieve this.
+- Tests.

 ## Unit Testing
 There's some predefined tests, please run `yarn run test`.